opencompl/Quidditch/README.md

 ### Dialect

-There is currently only one dialect, `snitch`, which might be split up in the future.
+There is currently only one dialect, `quidditch_snitch`, which might be split up in the future.

-The parameters fort the loweing config are in `QuirritchSnitchAttrs.td`, in `QuidditchSnitch_LoweringConfigAttr`.
+The parameters fort the loweing config are in `QuidditchSnitchAttrs.td`, in `QuidditchSnitch_LoweringConfigAttr`.

 ### Conversion